interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/prep_planners.md

 (Optional) If more than one FlightIntentsResource will be used in subsequent tests, additional intents may be specified with this resource.

+### flight_intents4

+(Optional) If more than one FlightIntentsResource will be used in subsequent tests, additional intents may be specified with this resource.

 ## Preparation test case

 ### Check for flight planning readiness test step